 The proposed bill establishes a three-year pilot program for an Integrated Domestic Violence Court (IDV Court) in Camden, Essex, Hudson, and Middlesex counties.
-This court aims to streamline the handling of domestic violence cases by integrating them with related matrimonial and criminal matters, operating under the principle of "one family, one judge."
-The IDV Court is designed to enhance services for victims, improve accountability for offenders, and ensure better safety for families involved in domestic violence situations.
-It will address cases under the Prevention of Domestic Violence Act of 1991, including divorce, child custody, and restraining order applications.
+This court aims to streamline the handling of domestic violence cases by integrating them with related matrimonial and criminal matters, promoting a "one family, one judge" approach.
+The IDV Court will address cases under the Prevention of Domestic Violence Act of 1991, as well as issues related to divorce, child custody, and restraining orders.
+The program is designed to enhance services for victims and families, improve offender accountability, and ensure better safety for victims by utilizing a model that has proven successful in other jurisdictions.

 Statutes affected: